DIAL 108 to call ambulance anywhere

 It is a system of medical practice that aims to combat disease by the use of remedies producing effects.
 The main aim of this department is to provide vaccination to the people against various diseases like swine flu etc. to prevent the disease.
 It also helps provide help in under nourished children

-It is a system of medical practice in which ailments are treated by minute doses of natural substances in larger amounts, which produce symptoms of the ailment.
-This department is managed by District Homeopathic Officer.
+Homeopathy is a system of Medicine in which ailments are treated on the basis of symptom similarity by minute doses of well proved medicinal substances in small amount.
+This department is managed by District Homeopathic Medical Officer.

 Ayurveda, which literally means the science of life (Ayur = Life, Veda = Science), Ayurveda is an ancient medical science which was developed in India thousands of years ago.This department is managed by district Ayurvedic Officer.